 The GSTC promotes the development of broad market adoption and application of the GSTC Criteria.
 With the ultimate goal of increasing demand for sustainable travel and tourism offerings and building trust amongst travelers, the group works to identify opportunities and solutions for alignment greater market potential.
 The Market Access Working Group plays an integral role in helping the GSTC achieve these goals.

 The GSTC is committed to ensuring that sustainable tourism best practices are adopted and implemented by the industry and the traveling public.
-The GSTC Sustainability Training Program, with the support of the Education and Training Working Group, is tasked with developing and identifying the tools and resources to facilitate the transition to sustainable practices, and delivering training classes for a wide range of tourism industry professionals including: hotel and tour operators, destination managers, government officials, resource managers, educational consultants, and academic institutions.
+The GSTC Sustainable Tourism Training Program, with the support of the Education and Training Working Group, is tasked with developing and identifying the tools and resources to facilitate the transition to sustainable practices, and delivering training classes for a wide range of tourism industry professionals including: hotel and tour operators, destination managers, government officials, resource managers, educational consultants, and academic institutions.

 Be a Part of the Sustainability Movement:

 Participate with the GSTC: Become a member or sponsor of the GSTC.
 Participate in one of GSTC's programs designed to improve sustainability.

 GSTC News: Learn what is happening today at GSTC, as we continually developing ideas and strategies to meet the demands and momentum of this rapidly growing movement.